Table of Contents

 An integral part of any budget is savings.
 Luckily, there are some great apps available that make this part of your finances easy, and even fun.
 Here are our top picks for savings apps.

 Acorns is another app that allows you to make the most of your spare change.
-Like Qapital, it won’t set budgets and pay bills, but it will transfer money quietly and seamlessly every time you make purchases.
+It won’t set budgets and pay bills, but it will transfer money quietly and seamlessly every time you make purchases.

 While Acorns doesn’t have some of the customizable features that you get from similar apps, it does have one distinguishing feature.